bioinformatics-torvergata/RIG/outputs/alignments/README.md

 ## BEAR alignment

 The folder contains the structural alignments for each Rfam family.
-The structural alignment are expressed with different [encodings](../alphabets), and obtained by removing redundant primary sequences up to 50% and up to 90% of similarity for each
-Rfam seed alignment.
+The structural alignments are expressed with different [encodings](../alphabets), and obtained by removing redundant primary sequences up to 50%, 62% or 90% of similarity for each Rfam seed alignment.

 In particular, the folder: